Duncan-Britt/Assignment-Tracker/README.md

 Navigate to releases to download the latest release.

 ### MacOS/Linux
 Download the tar archive.
 Unzip the tar archive using `tar -xvf [filename]`.
-CD into the unzipped folder.
-From the command line (in your terminal application on mac) run `./configure` and then `make` and finally `make install`.
+From the command line (your terminal application on mac) CD into the unzipped folder.
+Run `./configure` and then `make` and finally `make install`.

 ### Windows
 Download the setup wizard file ending in .msi.
 Execute the program.